EarthBigData/openSAR/training/INSTALLATION.md

 ## QGIS

 During the course we will also make etensive use of the open source Quantum GIS software **QGIS Version 2.18**, preferably the **64 bit** version.
-If you install QGIS new, choose the *Standalone Longterm Release* version.
+If you install QGIS new, choose the *Version 2.18* version.

 To install QGIS please see download and installation instructions at [qgis.org](https://qgis.org/en/site/forusers/download.html)